 Under the Act, all of the following situations may alert the Board to consider whether a medical imaging or radiation therapy practitioner should undergo a competence review:

-- A health practitioner notifies the Board that they have reason to believe that a medical imaging or radiation therapy may pose a risk of harm to the public by practising below the required standard of competence (s34);
+- A health practitioner notifies the Board that they have reason to believe that a medical imaging or radiation therapy practitioner may pose a risk of harm to the public by practising below the required standard of competence (s34);

 - The Health and Disability Commissioner or Director of Proceedings notifies the Board that they have reason to believe a medical imaging or radiation therapy practitioner may pose a risk of harm to the public by practising below the required standard of competence (s34);